eltiwany/cv-automation-system/README.md

 --------------------
 ### INSTALLATION REQUIREMENTS:
-In order to install this system on your computer you need to have the following dependencies.
+CAS system is based on Laravel Framework 5.8, to install it on your computer you need to have the following dependencies.
+1. All laravel 5.8 dependencies (found on https://laravel.com/docs/5.8) or simply install LAMP stack (prefferebly XAMPP) with PHP >= 7.1.3
 1. Composer (download on https://getcomposer.org/ or run `sudo apt install composer` on debian based linux)
 1. NodeJS (download on https://nodejs.org/en/download/ or run `sudo apt install nodejs npm` on debian based linux)
 1. Any relational DBMS (MySQL is preffered)